 Specific values for releases are process and site-specific, and are not included here.
 Rather, the releases are identified.
-For each scenario described in the following subsections (other than nuclear criticality) all radioactivity that becomes airborne inside the building is released directly to the atmosphere because of building damage; i.e., the leakpath factor (LPF) is equal to 1.0.
+For each described in the following subsections (other than nuclear criticality) all radioactive materials that becomes airborne inside the building are released directly to atmosphere because of building damage; i.e., the leakpath factor (LPF) is equal to 1.0.